Does Your Corporation LLC LLP Need To File A Bankruptcy Case?

 Corporations do NOT receive a discharge of debts in a Chapter 7 case.

-Corporate Bankruptcy Doesn’t Protect the Owners
+Personal Guarantees: Corporate Bankruptcy Doesn’t Protect the Owners

-Even if the corporation did receive a discharge of its debts, it would not help any personal liability held by owners of the corporation.
+Even if the corporation did receive a discharge of its debts, it would not relieve any personal liability held by owners of the corporation.
 Whether or not a corporation files bankruptcy has nothing to do with any personal obligation the owners or officers of the corporation may have.

 So unless there are enough assets available in the corporation to pay all those debts, the owner will still owe on those debts for which they are personally responsible regardless of what the corporation does.

-Whether or not a corporation receives a discharge of debts is a big “who cares?” because it simply doesn’t affect anything.
+Thus, whether or not a corporation receives a discharge of debts is a big “who cares?” because it simply doesn’t affect anything.
 If a corporation is going out of business, it simply doesn’t matter whether the debts are discharged or not because the corporation’s creditors will just sue the corporation and recover against whatever assets of the corporation are available and that does not affect the principals of the corporation.

 Most of the time, what these owners of corporation are really looking to do is file a bankruptcy for themselves personally—not the corporation.